fardeen9983/TinyModeUnity/Tiny.md

 1. Create a boundary component for the Player sprite and add it to the Player Entity
 1. Add 4 decimal values for the boundary values across the axis according to the width/height ratio and halfVerticalScale property of Camera
 1. Add another Component for controlling movement with a float value representing Movement speed and set its value to 0.64 relative to the size of object.
+1. Now we need to add tags to identify Player, it's Tail and the existing food.
+Create 3 separate components and add them to each of them
 1. Add a script to note which object is to be moved on recieving Input.
 Anything having this component will be moved when input is recieved by the move script

+___
+## Create Systems (Scripts)

 1. Create a Typscript System script for moving entites when input is recieved

     TypeScript systems in Tiny mode give us a namespace and creates a new class extending ut.Components